Can You Interview for a Job While on FMLA

 Communication Templates: What to Say and What Not to Say

-- Example: “I’m currently on a medical leave but I’m able to participate in remote interviews between [days/times].
-My earliest available start date would be [date].
+“I’m currently on medical leave, but I’m available for remote interviews between [days/times].
+My earliest start date would be [date].
 I’m excited about this opportunity and can provide a clear onboarding plan.”

 This script signals availability without oversharing clinical details.